-Prerequisite: CULIN-120

-Corequisite: CULIN-095G (may be taken previously)
+Prerequisite: CULIN-120 Corequisite: CULIN-095G

 This course will provide laboratory experiences in cake finishing, chocolate, piping techniques, and individual desserts.
 This course will focus on European style desserts and presentation.
 Competencies include plating, garnishing, and design of your own recipes.
-For students earning degrees or certificates in classical/ modern food preparation, a study and production of basic dough, pastries, and cake decoration will be included.
+For students earning degrees or certificates in classical/modern food preparation, a study and production of basic dough, pastries, and cake decoration will be included.